Sleeping Bear Dunes Michigan, USA Travel Guide

 The entire Lakeshore is a protected area.
 Its designation works to conserve its unique geological features and diverse ecosystems.

-Your part involves following all park rules and regulations.
+Your part involves following all of the park rules and rules.
 This includes staying on marked trails and respecting wildlife.

 Adhere to the seven Leave No Trace principles for minimal impact, from planning to waste disposal.

-Consider your footprint when exploring the natural wonders of the Lakeshore.
+Consider your footprint when exploring the natural marvels of the Body of watershore.

-"Pack It In, Pack It Out" is the main rule for wilderness areas.
+"Pack It In, Carry Out Your trash" is the main rule for remote natural areas.
 Carry out everything you bring into the park.

 While the Great Lakes are vast, local water resources can be impacted by overuse.
-Be mindful of your water consumption.
+Be mindful of your use of water.

 Seek accommodations that promote sustainable practices.
 Inquire about their environmental policies.